How Much Light Does a Jade Plant REALLY Need?

 In these hot, dry areas, jade plants survive in sandy soil.
 They can sustain themselves during a drought as succulents by storing water in their leaves.
 But even in their native climate, too much sunbathing can damage jade plants.

-To recreate this habitat at home, let your jade plant enjoy four to six hours of bright light each day.
+Let your jade plant enjoy four to six hours of bright light each day to recreate this habitat at home.
 Protect the jade plant by filtering out direct sunlight through a blind or curtain in the afternoons.

-Signs Your Jade Plant is Receiving Too Much Light
+Signs Your Jade is Receiving Too Much Light

 Even though jade plants like to bask in bright sunlight, overexposure to solar rays isn’t good for them.
 The sun is strongest in the afternoon, so leaving your jade plant exposed to direct afternoon sun can burn it, causing jade plant leaves to turn yellow or brown